dtyryshkin7/codetober-first/Student/Challenge-02.md

 - Fork the [repository](https://github.com/dtyryshkin7/codetober-files)

-- Change "October" to "Codetober"
+- Enter the "Codetober" as a password to the respective field.

 - Push the change